 The lesson behind all of this is to step on the gas the moment you start making progress.

 SEO is a contest.
 When you start to rank well on something, you need to remember that there are other people out there trying to outrank you.
 In this sense, gaining positions on Google search is about creating quality content and defending it.

 Write a bunch of articles, each with their own set of keywords you want to rank for, and cover every scrap of information you can on the subject matter to build your mighty SEO fortress!

 Now, my article on how to make money on Medium took me by surprise with how well it has ranked, but the concept was the same.

 I identified a less competitive niche and wrote what I believe is the best content on the subject matter.
 In this instance, Google rewarded me.

 Ultimately, when you smell blood in the water, you need to push out high quality content and work to expand your authority on the subject matter.

-I mentioned how I hired a Fiverr WordPress developer to improve the speed of my website back in my June income report, but I like to think This Online World has always maintained a decent SEO profile.
+I mentioned how I hired a Fiverr WordPress developer to improve the speed of my website back in my June income report, but I like to think This Online World has always maintained an okay SEO profile.

 I’ve covered the basics and used some handy SEO themes WordPress plugins, such as: